 Should you meet the cooperants database eligibility criteria, send your résumé to:

-Note: CIDA will only respond, within twenty working days, to candidates who meet the eligibility criteria.
+Note: DFATD will only respond, within twenty working days, to candidates who meet the eligibility criteria.

 Your résumé will be reviewed upon receipt.
-Should you meet the cooperants database eligibility criteria, an "Application to Register with CIDA" form will be sent to you.
+Should you meet the cooperants database eligibility criteria, an "Application to Register " form will be sent to you.

 Upon receipt of the duly completed form, the information you have provided will be entered in the cooperants database.
-CIDA will then contact you to validate this information.
+DFATD will then contact you to validate this information.